Hurricane Hugo: South Carolina

-North Carolina and Virginia
+North Carolina

 Across North Carolina, Hugo damaged 2,638 structures and destroyed 205; the damage toll was $1 billion.
 Losses to crops and livestock amounted to nearly $97 million.
 There were seven fatalities in the state.
 Storm surge along the coast of North Carolina west of Cape Fear reached 9 ft above mean sea level.
 Three beach communities in Brunswick County, North Carolina, incurred a total of $55 million in damage; with at least 25 beachfront homes battered by the storm; another 100 structures were threatened by coastal erosion.
 Along parts of the coast, 50 ft of beach eroded, including sand dunes that once stood 7–8 ft tall.
 Sixty percent of the sand dunes in Long Beach were eliminated by the hurricane, further exposing areas inland to the storm's fury.
 Several piers were wrecked by Hugo: the pier at Yaupon Beach was destroyed while a fourth of the pier at Long Beach was lost; the end of the pier at Holden Beach also succumbed to the storm.